evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 To review specific responses with sentiment below zero, you can access the dataset with scores.
 We'll show this in the following tutorial section.

 Let's first see how to use external models from HuggingFace.
-Use two options:
+There are two options:
-* **Pre-selected models**.
-Some models like **Toxicity** are pre-selected.
+* **Pre-selected models**, like **Toxicity**.
 Pass the `HuggingFaceToxicityModel()` descriptor.
 This [model](https://huggingface.co/spaces/evaluate-measurement/toxicity) returns a predicted toxicity score between 0 to 1.
-* **Custom models**.
-You can also use the general `HuggingFaceModel` descriptor.
-You must specify the model name and the output (e.g., label or score) to use.
-Let's call the `SamLowe/roberta-base-go_emotions` [model](https://huggingface.co/SamLowe/roberta-base-go_emotions) that classifies text into 28 emotions.
+* **Custom models**, where you specify the model name and output to use.
+For example, let's call the `SamLowe/roberta-base-go_emotions` [model](https://huggingface.co/SamLowe/roberta-base-go_emotions) using the general `HuggingFaceModel` descriptor.
+This model classifies text into 28 emotions.
 If you pick the "neutral" label, the descriptor will return the predicted score from 0 to 1 on whether responses convey neutral emotion.

 ```python
 text_evals_report = Report(metrics=[